RetroIndieJosh/shift/CONTRIBUTING.md

 Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 All
 external code changes happen through pull requests:

 1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
+2. If you've added code that should be tested, add test scripts to `game/test`.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
+(No automated testing yet, but run through the tests in `game/test` and verify that the results match the `intro` defined in the `.shift` file.)
-5. Make sure your code lints.
+5. Make sure your code compiles and runs.
+If possible, check multiple environments.
 6. Issue that pull request!

 ## Bug Reporting